ManageEngine Logo

 General Module

-2. How can I perform a backup of the database alone without the file attachments in ServiceDesk Plus?
+2. How do I back up only the database without the file attachments in ServiceDesk Plus?

 5. How do I schedule a backup over a network share?